Pearls in Graph Theory: Topics

 The "pearls" of the title include theorems, proofs, problems, and examples in graph theory.
 The book has ten chapters; after an introductory chapter on basic definitions, the remaining chapters material on graph coloring; Hamiltonian cycles and Euler tours; extremal graph theory; subgraph counting problems including connections to permutations, derangements, and Cayley's formula; graph labelings; planar graphs, the four color theorem, and the circle packing theorem; near-planar graphs; and graph embedding on topological surfaces.

 The book also includes several unsolved problems such as the Oberwolfach problem on covering complete graphs by cycles, the characterization of magic graphs, and Ringel's Earth–Moon problem on coloring biplanar graphs.

-Despite its subtitle "A comprehensive introduction", the book is short and its selection of topics reflects author Ringel's personal interests..
-Important topics in graph theory that are not coveredinclude the symmetries of graphs, cliques, connections between graphs and linear algebra including adjacency matrices, algebraic graph theory and spectral graph theory, connectivity of a graph (or even biconnected components), Hall's marriage theorem, line graphs, interval graphs, and the theory of tournaments.
+Despite its subtitle "A comprehensive introduction", the book is short and its selection of topics reflects author Ringel's personal interests.
+Important topics in graph theory that are not coveredinclude symmetries of graphs, cliques, connections between graphs and linear algebra including adjacency matrices, algebraic graph theory and spectral graph theory, connectivity of a graph (or even biconnected components), Hall's marriage theorem, line graphs, interval graphs, and the theory of tournaments.
 There is also only one chapter of coverage on algorithms and real-world applications of graph theory.
 Also, the book omits "difficult or long proofs".